 Key Differences between MySQL Float vs Decimal

-Now let’s see what is the key difference between the float and decimal data types in MySQL as follows.
+Let’s see the critical difference between MySQL’s float and decimal data types.

-- Basically floating and decimal data types are the same; this is confusion in between the float and decimal.
-This similarity of float and decimal data type is based on mathematics.
+- Floating and decimal data types are the same; this confuses the float and decimal.
+This similarity of float and decimal data types is based on mathematics.
 But the key difference between them is memory and precision.

-- Confusion may cause floating-point numbers that are summarised and not put away as careful exact values.
-A floating-point value as written in a SQL statement may not be equivalent to the internal representation of an SQL statement.
+- Confusion can arise when floating-point numbers are approximated and not stored as precise, exact values.
+A floating-point value, as written in a SQL statement, may not be equivalent to the internal representation of an SQL statement.
 Endeavors to treat floating-point numbers as accurate in correlations may prompt issues.
 They are likewise dependent upon the stage of execution conditions.
 The FLOAT and DOUBLE data types are dependent upon these issues.
-For DECIMAL sections, MySQL performs activities with an accuracy of 65 decimal digits, which ought to tackle most basic incorrectness issues.
+For DECIMAL sections, MySQL performs activities with an accuracy of 65 decimal digits, which should tackle most basic incorrectness issues.

-- The DECIMAL data types are utilized to store definite numeric values.
-This is also called “Fixed-Point” or “Exact Value” Types and commonly utilized when it is critical to save precision points with exact value, for instance putting away the financial information like item cost.
-In MySQL, NUMERIC is executed as DECIMAL.
+- The DECIMAL data types store precise numeric values commonly known as “Fixed-Point” or “Exact Value” types.
+They are frequently used when it is crucial to preserve decimal precision with precise values, such as storing financial information like product cost.
+In MySQL, the NUMERIC data type is implemented as DECIMAL.

-- In other words, we can say that the decimal data type has a higher precision point and basically is used in financial software to avoid the rounding error in mathematics. but the performance of the decimal type is slow as compared to the float data type.
-But one more important thing about the decimal is that it provides the 100 % correct representation of numbers and the other side float data types cannot provide the accurate representation of numbers even if numbers are in a specified format.
-Basically, the float data type is used in the graphic libraries.
+- In other words, we can say that the decimal data type has a higher precision point and is used in financial software to avoid rounding errors in mathematics.
+But the decimal type’s performance is slower than the float data type.
+But one more important thing about the decimal is that it provides the 100 % correct representation of numbers, and the other side float data types cannot accurately represent numbers even if numbers are in a specified format.
+The float data type is primarily utilized in graphic libraries.

-- Now let’s see the different examples of float and decimal data types to understand the more key difference between them by using MySQL statement as follows.
+- Now let’s see the different examples of float and decimal data types to understand the key difference between them using MySQL statement.

-First, we need to create a new table by using the following table as follows.
+First, we need to create a new table using the following table.

 create table sample_F_D (sample_id int, Sample_Float float, Sample_Decimal decimal (4,2));

-Explanation: By using the above statement, we created a new table name sample_F_D with different attributes such as sample_id with the integer data type, Sample_Float with the float data type, and Sampl_Decimal with decimal data type, and here also we specify the precision point as shown in the above statement.
-The final out of the above statement we illustrate by using the following screenshot as follows.
+Explanation: By using the above statement, we created a new table name sample_F_D with different attributes such as sample_id with the integer data type, Sample_Float with the float data type, and Sampl_Decimal with the decimal data type, and here also we specify the precision point as shown in the above statement.
+We illustrate the final out of the above statement by using the following screenshot.